sarmadshamim/100-Days-of-code/README.md

-# 100-Days-of-code
+# 100 Days of code for learning for web development
-100 days for learning web development
+## Day 1 starting with html basic